Jeep Check Engine Light Stays On

 If you are reading the codes on your Jeep but are not getting any stored codes, you may be using a scanner that does not work on your vehicle.
 Another possible issue is that the OBD-II port is damaged.

-What could cause the Jeep check engine light to come on?
+What could cause the Jeep’s check engine light to come on?

-Problems such as a loose gas cap, bad mass airflow sensor, oxygen sensors, and many other problems can cause the check engine light to come on.
-It is hard to know without reading the codes and doing further troubleshooting.
+Problems such as a loose gas cap, a bad mass airflow sensor, oxygen sensors, and many other problems can cause the check engine light to come on.
+It is hard to know without reading the code and doing further troubleshooting.

 Which Jeeps have a check engine light?

-The check engine light is present in all 1996 and newer Jeep vehicles, including Jeep Cherokee, Patriot, Liberty, Wrangler, etc.
+The check engine light is present in all 1996 and newer Jeep vehicles, including the Cherokee, Patriot, Liberty, Wrangler, and others.

 We hope you find the Jeep Check Engine Light Stays On guide helpful.
 Check these troubleshooting and repair guides for more help on your Jeep.